atrettel/fsbl/README.md

 ## Usage

-The Python program is the prototype for the rest of the programs.
+The Python version is the prototype (reference implementation) for the other versions of the program.

     $ python3 fsbl.py [beta] [f0] [n] [eta_max] [h0_min] [h0_max]